 This Chocolate Chip Vegan Banana Bread is so easy to make in just one bowl and it’s absolutely delicious!
 This vegan banana bread is also gluten-free and refined sugar-free – it makes the perfect easy breakfast, snack, or dessert.
 This post is sponsored by Bob’s Red Mill.

-I’ve been dreaming of a vegan banana bread for ages, and I could never seem to get the recipe quite right.
+I’ve been dreaming of a vegan banana bread for ages.
+But, I could never seem to get the recipe quite right.
 I’d test, use up all of my ripe bananas, and give up until the next time I had a bunch of extra ripe bananas on the counter.

 That makes for a relatively slooooww testing process.
 But finally, last week, I HAD TO HAVE IT.
 So I bought a ridiculous amount of bananas and impatiently waited for them to get ripe enough.
 The first test was good, but it could be better.
 It tasted good, but it was a little dense and a little gummy.

-So I tested three more times, and though I got sooo close with the third try, I gave it one more try and I’m glad I did because helloooo banana bread perfection!
+So I tested three more times, and thought I got sooo close with the third try.
+But, I gave it one more try and I’m glad I did because helloooo banana bread perfection!
 This banana bread was up against some tough competition – my paleo chocolate chip banana bread, and I’d say it’s a solid competitor.

 It’s nice and fluffy, full of the flavors of banana, cinnamon, and chocolate, super filling, and of course – absolutely delicious.